CodersCampus/supportDocs/docs/item/MAPS.md

 \- Example:\
     flushCountMap.put(playerName, flushCountMap.getOrDefault(playerName, 0) + 1);\

+**.get(Object key)**
-**.get(Object key)**- Retrieves the value associated with the specified key, for example, if we wanted a count of all the flushes a player had we could use this method.\
+- Retrieves the value associated with the specified key, for example, if we wanted a count of all the flushes a player had we could use this method.\
 \- Example:\
 &#x20;          Integer flushCount = flushCountMap.get(playerName);\

+.**remove(Object key):**
-.**remove(Object key):**-Removes the mapping for a key from this map if it is present.
+-Removes the mapping for a key from this map if it is present.
 So we could use this method  to remove a player (key) from the flush count map if we need to.\
 \- Example:\
     flushCountMap.remove(playerName);\